 Any social media coach will tell you that you must begin by listening to what your client needs.
 This is called “social listening”.
-Not only does it provide you with a way to research your new market, it can also provide an opportunity to have a conversation with them, which can result in a sale.
+Not only does it provide you with a way to research your new market, but it can also provide an opportunity to have a conversation with them, which can result in a sale.

 It doesn’t matter what your role is in social media, whether you’re a business owner, marketer, or an employee, social media can help you to generate new leads.
 It serves a dual purpose where it allows you to build a stronger relationship with your existing clients too.
 It’s this strong relationship that will keep your customers visiting time and again.

-If you need an example for reference, think about how their are thousands of scrapbooking sites online, where you can buy paper, photo albums, and the tools for scrapbooking projects.
+If you need an example for reference, think about how there are thousands of scrapbooking sites online, where you can buy paper, photo albums, and the tools for scrapbooking projects.
 Facebook can give you the opportunity to connect with your potential customers.
 There are many different ideas for you to try, from virtual Facebook events and also events in the real world.
 You can also send out a newsletter with creative project ideas.
 Since you’ve gone one step further than the other scrapbooking sites out there, you’re already one step closer to making more money than they do.

 Build a relationship with your customers, and they will return to your site for more projects, supplies, products, or whatever it is that you’re selling.
-Your customers will now be more inclined to share your posts with their friends too, which leads to more customers, and you hasn’t even had to lift a finger to generate those additional leads.
-Social media will enable you to built a profitable business through new and returning customers, and it will all be due to your social media marketing efforts.
+Your customers will now be more inclined to share your posts with their friends too, which leads to more customers, and you haven’t even had to lift a finger to generate those additional leads.
+Social media will enable you to build a profitable business through new and returning customers, and it will all be due to your social media marketing efforts.

 Did you know it’s possible to generate sales of up to $30,000 to $250,000 from leads you can find on social media?
-Twitter can been particularly useful, and Linkedin is perfect to find the names of people who have the buying authority within a business.
+Twitter can be particularly useful, and Linkedin is perfect to find the names of people who have the buying authority within a business.
 Next to these two social media sites, Facebook and blogging platforms can also be essential.

 Now you have a solid understanding of how you’ve been using your social media accounts the wrong way until now!
 Internet marketers and business owners have capitalized on social media to make more sales, and now you can also increase your own profits for your own business.